UniMath/agda-unimath/NAMING-CONVENTIONS.md

 collections of definitions that span multiple files.
 Instead, we've incorporated what would typically be a namespace directly into the name.
-This convention is particularly applied to key mathematical concepts, such as groups, rings, categories, graphs, and trees, and so on.
+This convention is particularly applied to key mathematical concepts, such as groups, rings, categories, graphs, trees, and so on.

 ### Naming mathematical structures